-Two storey side or rear extensions are more cost-effective than single storey extensions, coming in at around £1,320 to £1,620 per m² for a standard build, so with this budget you could extend by at least 35m² – sufficient space to add a large kitchen and/or living room extension on the ground floor, with two new bedrooms and a bathroom above.
+Two storey side or rear extensions are really cost effective, coming in at around £1,320 to £1,620 per m² for a standard build, so with this budget you could extend by at least 35m² – sufficient space to add a large kitchen and/or living room extension on the ground floor, with two new bedrooms and a bathroom above.

 A side return extension is a classic way to enlarge a Victorian/Edwardian semi-detached or terraced house; some of these extensions go straight out to the side, across the full width of the property, filling in the alley alongside the kitchen; others go sideways and outwards; where space is available, side return extensions can even be combined with a second-storey extension above the original kitchen, creating an additional bedroom.

 The trick to creating a successful side return extension is to find a balance between enhancing the internal space without sacrificing too much garden.
 It's also important to ensure that the house doesn't become unbalanced, with a large living area downstairs but few bedrooms upstairs.
 For this reason, it's worth considering a side return extension in conjunction with a loft extension.

 This type of build involves opening up both the original rear and side walls of the kitchen at the back of the house, inserting steel beams so the new and old spaces become one.
 Such a project may also involve adding a small downstairs cloakroom/utility room and diverting the existing drains with the addition of a new inspection chamber in the garden.